 New replacement parts are available for most lenses made within the last 20 years.
 We can also recondition lens elements that have suffered glass scratches or abraded anti-reflective coatings.
 This service is particularly important for older series lenses when new replacement lens elements are not available from Zeiss (see below for a list of discontinued parts).

 Labor rate for standard service is $150.- per hour with a one-hour minimum service.
 Standard service usually requires a 3 business day minimum time in shop if replacement parts beyond stock-on-hand are not needed.

-The most common replacement parts (for example: focus adjustment shims, screws, cam followers) as well as manufacturer approved lubricants and adhesives are kept in stock.
+The most common small replacement parts (for example: focus adjustment shims, screws, cam followers) as well as manufacturer approved lubricants and adhesives are kept in stock.